william-maillard/certifications/README.md

-# certifications

-To store my earned certifications that are not hosted by the deliver entity.
+This repot contains my certifications earned by completed online course, sorted by provider.